slatedocs/slate/source/index.md

 In the event that there is an error when setting up a trigger, a nil will be returned with the error message stored within the corresponding SenseSdkErrorPointer.

+## Conditional Elements

+A conditional element is an extra restriction that you can create for a trigger that must be satisfied.
+A condition must be paired with a trigger and cannot stand alone.

+Several conditions may be applied when creating any type of trigger through the FireTrigger class.
+All conditions applied to a trigger MUST be satisfied in order for the entire recipe to fire.

 # Recipes

 The Recipe is the container that encases your trigger, and various other settings.
 Recipes are registered globally within your application with a call to the [SenseSdk](#sensesdk).
 Below are the inputs that make up a Recipe: